shallowgator/english-for-designers/04-voice-tone-style/voice, tone, style.md

 #### *Calm and captivating (for people who ought to be captivated)*

 Not one for over-the-top shenanigans directed to catch attention.
-Be true to yourself and don't try to catch everyone's interest, you don't really want everyone's interest.
+Want to be true to yourself and don't try to catch everyone's interest, you don't really want everyone's interest.
 Instead try developing meaningful relationships that others benefit from as well as you.

 #### *Introspective and if possible collected*